Publication: Venue Magazine September 2015

 APRN, FNP-BC

 Lindsey is a board-certified Family Nurse Practitioner who received her bachelor’s degree in nursing at The Ohio State University in 2010.
 She received her master’s degree and family nurse practitioner certification in 2013 from the University of Cincinnati.
-Lindsey has worked in aesthetic medicine for eight years and aspires to help patient’s achieve their self-improvement goals by enhancing their natural beauty.
-She and her husband have two children.
+Lindsey has worked in aesthetic medicine for 12 years and aspires to help patient’s achieve their self-improvement goals by enhancing their natural beauty.
+She and her husband have three children.
 In her free time, she enjoys camping and boating with her family.

 Leah Bruin